allape/openkvm/WALKTHROUGH.md

 # Walk Through of my development

+### Why TOML?

+- JSON is too restricted
+- YAML is driven by indentation
+- TOML is simple and easy to read

 ### Problem with HDMI Recorder

 - ~~The common seen `HDMI Recorder` is a `USB 3.0` device.